abhilashraju/GGL/README.md

 Travers is a generic function from library that accepts a graph , the start vertex , the search algorithm and two user specfic action that need to be taken whenever
 1) algorithm visit a vertex.
-2) algorithm enques a child vertex for visit. user can choose to provide any of the above two call backs my leaving other empty depending on their requirements.
-In this purticular example I choose to give one that can capture the parent child relationshil between vertices.
+2) algorithm enques a child vertex for visit.

+User can choose to provide any of the above two callbacks my leaving other empty depending on their requirements.
+In this purticular example I choose to give one that can capture the parent child relationship between vertices.

+Now let's dig a bit deeper into the actual search algorithms